kushaggarwal/Devops-1760/Jenkins/commands.md

 `sudo apt install jenkins`

-`sudo systemctl start jenkins.service
+`sudo systemctl start jenkins.service`

-`
+`sudo systemctl status jenkins`

+NOTE - In case face any issues in starting Jenkins, make sure to restart the EC2 instance for the changes to take effect